fazo96/PongMO/README.md

 to the local machine by navigating your browser to http://localhost:3000/

 ### Code quality
-I'm not good yet with javascript and i realize the code is horrible.
+I'm not good yet with js and coffeescript and I realize things could be done in better ways.

 ## Play
 The first user that connects is the player 1, the second user is the player 2, the